jhsu802701/rails_from_scratch_rails5/05-01-title_helper.md

     - test/test_helper.rb
 ```
 * Enter the command "sh testhl.sh".
 The RuboCop issue has now been resolved.
 * Enter the command "sh git_check.sh".
 All tests pass, and RuboCop finds no offenses.
-(Again, you will address the issue flagged by Rails Best Practices after this chapter.)
+Note that SimpleCov shows improved test coverage now that app/helpers/application_helper.rb is covered.
+(Again, you will address the unused method issue flagged by Rails Best Practices after this chapter.)
 * Enter the following commands:
 ```
 git add .